 Background Dancer: Step-by-Step Career Guide

-Learn about a career as a background dancer.
+Learn about a career as a background or backup dancer.
 Research the training requirements, education options and audition protocols to make an informed decision about starting a career in the performing arts.

 Step 1: Get Dance Training

 According to the U.S. Bureau of Labor Statistics (BLS), the majority of dancers begin their training prior to age 18, and some start as early as five (www.bls.gov).
 Most dancers obtain formal training from instructors at dance classes or workshops.
 Some may choose to focus on one dance style, such as ballet.
 Others may receive formal dance training in multiple styles, including modern, jazz, ethnic, hip-hop or other period dancing styles.